IIIT-Sricity-FSD-2024-2028/14_BinaryMinds/README.md

 ## Overview

-The Digital Application Approval & Licensing Management System is an end-to-end e-Governance platform designed to manage the complete lifecycle of license and permit applications.
+The Digital Trade License Application, Approval & Management System is an end-to-end e-Governance platform designed to manage the complete lifecycle of license and permit applications.

 The system supports structured workflows for: